Archambault A40RC

 The Archambault A40RC is a French sailboat that was designed by Joubert Nivelt Design as a racer-cruiser.

-The boat was specifically designed to win IRC races.
+The boat is a race-orientated version of the Archambault A40 specifically designed to win IRC races.

 Production

 The design was built by Archambault Boats of Dangé-Saint-Romain and also by the BG Race shipyard in Saint-Malo in France between 2003 (some sources say 2005 or 2009) and 2017, but it is now out of production.
 Archambault, which had been founded in 1967, went out of business in 2015.
 The BG Race shipyard, founded in 2013, built many designs for Archambault and went out of business in 2017.

 Design

 The A40RC is a recreational keelboat, built predominantly of fibreglass.
 The hull is made from a vacuum-infused PVC polyester fibreglass sandwich, while the deck is a PVC polyester fibreglass sandwich.
 It has a 9/10 fractional sloop rig, with a masthead spinnaker.
 The boat has aluminum spars, with carbon fibre spars a factory option.
 The boat has a keel-stepped mast, dyform wire standing rigging and two sets of swept spreaders.
 The hull has a plumb stem, an open reverse transom, an internally mounted spade-type rudder controlled by dual wheels and a fixed fin keel.
 It displaces 14661 lb and carries 6834 lb of lead ballast.

 The boat has a draft of 8.14 ft with the standard keel and 7.22 ft with the optional shallow draft keel.

 The boat is fitted with a Nanni diesel engine of 29 hp for docking and manoeuvring.
 The fuel tank holds 19.8 u.s.gal, the fresh water tank has a capacity of 26.4 u.s.gal and the holding tank has a capacity of 13.2 u.s.gal.

 The design has sleeping accommodation for eight people, with a double "V"-berth in the bow cabin, two straight settees in the main cabin with a drop leaf table and two aft cabins, each with a double berth.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is L-shaped and is equipped with a two-burner stove, a 19.8 u.s.gal icebox and a sink.
 A navigation station is opposite the galley, on the starboard side.
 The head is located just aft of the bow cabin on the starboard side and includes a handheld shower.
 The main cabin headroom is 79 in, while the aft cabin headroom is 71 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 1442 sqft.
 It has a hull speed of 7.88 kn.